zowe/docs-site/docs/user-guide/systemrequirements.md

 # System requirements

 When you install Zowe, you install the Zowe Application Framework, explorer server, and API Mediation Layer together on z/OS.
-You install Zowe CLI independently on PC.
+You install Zowe CLI independently on your computer.

 Before installing Zowe, ensure that your environment meets all of the prerequisites.